Ang Tatlong Hambog

-Ang Tatlong Hambog or Tatlong Hambog (also known as The Arrogant Three or Three Beggars) is a 1926 Filipino silent romantic comedy film which was produced by Jose Nepomuceno during the pre-war era of Philippine cinema.
+Ang Tatlong Hambog or Tatlong Hambog (also known as The Arrogant Three or Three Beggars) is a 1926 Filipino silent romantic comedy film produced by Jose Nepomuceno during the pre-war era of Philippine cinema.
 It is a romantic comedy starring Isabel Rosario (Elizabeth) "Dimples" Cooper, a vaudeville actress, and Luis Tuason, a race car sportsman.
 The film was considered controversial because it was the first in the history of Philippine movies to show a lips-to-lips kiss onscreen.